FAForever/wiki-pages/Play/Client/Coop-Missions.md

 ##### Notes:
 - FAForever campaigns are on average harder than the original GPG campaigns - don't forget you can adjust the difficulty setting in the lobby prior to launching the game
 - Coalition Campaign missions were designed to be played by co-op teams, rather than as solo missions - they will present quite the challenge for those attempting to play them solo
 - If you want to play a co-op mission with an AI buddy (instead of solo or with a human) you can install the M28AI custom AI and have it as a teammate (which currently supports the "SupCom - FA campaign" and the original suppreme commander missions in co-op) - see the [Custom AI](https://wiki.faforever.com/en/Development/AI/Custom-AIs) section for further details on using Custom AI.
+This AI can also (via the game options) be used for existing AI allies on the campaign mission, or to take over the hostile AI logic.